hummatli/kotlin-sample-apps/README.md

 # kotlin-apps
-Kotlin apps built to learn Kotlin language with Android
+My experiments built to learn Kotlin language with Android and alone